General Information | Interlibrary Loan | Reference Books

 Interlibrary Loan (ILL) is a cooperative agreement among participating libraries to provide materials such as books, journal articles, etc. to other libraries upon request.
 Interlibrary loan services are available to current Mills students, faculty and staff.
 ILL generally takes about 2 weeks to obtain an item.
 Due to the costs involved in interlibrary loan, the Library may limit the number of requests per user.
 Currently, there is a limit of 30 ILL requests per academic year.
 The maximum number of active requests is 5 items at a time.

 The Mills Library will try to borrow almost any item that is requested.
-However, some materials may be difficult or sometimes impossible, to obtain.
+However, some materials may be difficult, or sometimes impossible, to obtain.
 These include: rare books, manuscripts, reference books, theses and dissertations, audio-visual materials, and whole issues of periodicals.

 The loan period for materials borrowed on ILL is set by the lending library.
-It is usually 2-4 weeks from the date of mailing.
+It is usually two to four weeks from the date of mailing.
 Often materials lent on ILL may not be renewed.
 We will contact you by phone or email when the item arrives at the Mills Library.
 Please be sure to pick it up promptly.
 The borrower is financially responsible for any damage or loss of materials from the time an item is picked up until it is returned.

 Use the "Request a Book" form to initiate an interlibrary loan for a book, score or other non-periodical item.
 It is important to provide complete and accurate information about the book that you need.
 Complete information makes it easier to fill the request quickly.
 The lending library is under no obligation to decipher missing information.